kwohlfahrt/purescript-halogen-svg/README.md

 ## Contributing

-This is currently **proof-of-concept**, and not suitable for production use.

-Contributions of additional elements and properties are welcome!
+Contributions of or requests for additional elements and properties are welcome!